rafasoares/cancancan-wiki/Exception-Handling.md

 raise CanCan::AccessDenied.new("Not authorized!", :read, Article)
 ```

 The message can also be customized through internationalization.
-For example:

 ```yaml
 # in config/locales/en.yml